 Kazimierz was the Jewish quarter of Krakow for 500 years until the coming of the Nazis.
 Near here is the factory of Schindler whose bravery in rescuing many is recorded in print and film.
 There are many old abandoned synagogues

 Under the communists it fell into further disrepair; was rediscovered in the 1990s and is now in the process of gentrification.

 On the other side of the river between Kazimierz and the limestones hills lies Podgorze.
 The Nazis established a prison district here and in March 1941, the Jewish population was herded into this area which became known as the Krakow Ghetto.
+There were 3,500 rooms for a population of 18,000.
 The majority of residents were murdered.

 Below are sculptures on the bridge crossing the Wisla river between Kazimierz and Podgorze.